Benonki/Fitness-app-mobile/README.md

    docker start fitness-mongo
    ```
 ## Running the App
-1. Change the IP in src/api/axiosInstance.js to your computer's local IPv4 (You have to be in the same network on your phone and computer for this to work).
+1. Change the IP in `src/api/axiosInstance.js` to your computer's local IPv4 (You have to be in the same network on your phone and computer for this to work).
-2. Change the IP in backend/app.js to your computer's local IPv4 but only first 3 octets.
+2. Change the IP in `backend/app.js` to your computer's local IPv4 but only first 3 octets.
-3. You can change default key, key expiration date, server port and mongoDB connection in .env file in /backend
+3. You can change default key, key expiration date, server port and mongoDB connection in `.env` file in `/backend`
-4. Open console nr 1 and get into /backend:
+4. Open console nr 1 and get into `/backend`:
 	```bash
 	cd backend
     ```